skienzmatishun/rippreport/content/p/fairhopes-golden-key/index.md

 - wilson
 authors:
 - admin
-alttags: City seal of Fairhope, Alabama featuring a golden key over a yellow sun, three sailboats on blue water, and the city name encircling the design
+alttags: City seal of Fairhope featuring a golden key over a yellow sun, three sailboats on blue water, and the city name encircling the design
 related_articles:
 - slug: fairhope-going-backwards